THE FOLLOWING ARE COMMON QUESTIONS REGARDING HOMEBIRTH - THE ANSWERS GIVEN ARE SPECIFIC TO OUR PRACTICE

 Most moms know exactly who they want or need at their birth.
 Many times birth is a very intimate affair.
 Other moms invite sisters, mothers, mother-in-laws, sister-in-laws, and even their other children to be a part of this wonderful experience.
 Unless there is obvious distraction to the mother that is impeding her labor progress, she is welcome to have whomever she wishes to her birth.
 And we love doulas!!

 While a transfer is always a possibility and discussed in depth at the 36 week home visit, including documenting the closest hospital, in actuality transfers are very rare and typically not emergent.
 Again, because without interventions, complications occur much less frequently.
 Because transfers are not common, and every labor and delivery is unique, to give a transfer rate is not truly accurate.
 Rather we discuss why would there be a transfer.
 The most common reason for a transfer of a first-time mom is exhaustion and/or need for pain relief.
 We discuss early on how to avoid these reasons, but sometimes it just cannot be avoided.
-Other reasons for transfer are bleeding during labor; fetal intolerance to labor; prolonged labor; bleeding after delivery that we are unable to control; retained placenta; cord avulsion; large or significantly bleeding laceration; inability of baby to properly transition.
+Other reasons for transfer, which may be necessary but not emergent, are bleeding during labor; fetal intolerance to labor; prolonged labor; bleeding after delivery that we are unable to control; retained placenta; cord avulsion; large or significantly bleeding laceration; inability of baby to properly transition.
 When a transfer is necessary, typically one of us will accompany you while either your partner also goes along or stays back with the baby.

-While yes, there is blood, amniotic fluid, and other bodily fluids, homebirth is not typically what one would consider "messy."
+While yes, there is blood, amniotic fluid, and other bodily fluids, homebirth surprisingly is not typically what one would consider "messy."
 Much is contained in the pool and the chux pads used for this purpose.
 While you are responsible for covering carpets or other items that you would prefer not to get soiled, you are not responsible for cleaning up after delivery.
 We clean up everything, and after we leave no-one would ever know that a baby had just been born - except that it is now present when it was not before!

 You are welcome to have a family member or friend take photos and videos, or to hire a birth photographer.
 We also plan to take pictures of the labor and a video of the birth if the parents consent and circumstances allow.